 I add in a tone in my association of learning any word and will expand on this later, so I have no trouble including tones in my vocabulary learning.

 Although, when speaking quickly I still tend to mess up quite a few tones.
 This isn't a big deal because rather than calling Chinese a “tonal” language, I'd prefer to call it a “contextual” language.
 Even when I say something with completely the wrong tones, someone will almost always understand me because the context makes it clear what I'm talking about; this includes people with little or no prior exposure to foreigners.

 In other words; getting your tones right is not that big a deal for communication.
-It really isn’t.
-But it’s important for sounding eloquent.
-How I’m fixing my tone problems (as well as my hesitations) to have nicer sounding Chinese is something I’ll get back to, but to be honest tones have been the most minor of my problems over the last months.
+It really isn't.
+But it's important for sounding eloquent.
+How I'm fixing my tone problems (as well as my hesitations) to have nicer sounding Chinese is something I'll get back to, but to be honest tones have been the most minor of my problems during my time learning Mandarin.